moneybutton/docs/docs/html.md

 This attribute allows you to specify a custom success message.

 When this value is not present the button has different defaults regarding its type.
-Tip buttons shows `You tipped!`, and buy buttons show `It's yours!`.
+Tip buttons shows `Thank you!`, and buy buttons show `It's yours!`.

 ### data-op-return